Ward Churchill

-Ward LeRoy Churchill (born October 2, 1947) is an American activist, author, and former academic.
+Ward LeRoy Churchill (October 2, 1947 – August 11, 2026) was an American activist, author and academic.
 He was a professor of ethnic studies at the University of Colorado Boulder from 1990 until 2007.
-Much of Churchill's work focuses on the historical treatment of political dissenters and Native Americans by the United States government, and he expresses controversial views in a direct, often confrontational and abrasive style.
-While Churchill has claimed Native American ancestry, genealogical research has failed to unearth such ancestry, and he is not a recognized member of any tribe.
+Much of Churchill's work focused on the historical treatment of political dissenters and Native Americans by the United States government, and he expressed controversial views in a direct – often confrontational and abrasive – style.

+While Churchill claimed Native American ancestry, genealogical research has failed to unearth such ancestry, and he was not a recognized member of any tribe.
 In January 2005, Churchill's 2001 essay "On the Justice of Roosting Chickens" gained attention.
 In the work, he argued the September 11 attacks were a natural and unavoidable consequence of unlawful U.S. foreign policy over the latter half of the 20th century; the essay is known for Churchill's use of the phrase "little Eichmanns" to describe the "technocratic corps" working in the World Trade Center.

 In March 2005, the University of Colorado began investigating allegations that Churchill had engaged in research misconduct.
 Churchill was fired on July 24, 2007.
-Churchill filed a lawsuit against the University of Colorado for unlawful termination of employment.
+Churchill filed a lawsuit against the university for unlawful termination of employment.
 In April 2009, a Denver jury found that Churchill was unjustly fired, awarding him $1 in damages.
 In July 2009, however, a District Court judge vacated the monetary award and declined Churchill's request to order his reinstatement, holding that the university had "quasi-judicial immunity".
 Churchill's appeals of this decision were unsuccessful.

 Early life and education

-Churchill was born in Urbana, Illinois, to Jack LeRoy Churchill and Maralyn Lucretia Allen.
+Churchill was born in Urbana, Illinois, on October 2, 1947, to Jack LeRoy Churchill and Maralyn Lucretia Allen.
 His parents divorced before he turned two.
 He grew up in Elmwood, Illinois, where he attended local schools.

 In 1966, Churchill was drafted into the United States Army.
-On his 1980 resume, he claimed to have served as a public-information specialist who "wrote and edited the battalion newsletter and wrote news releases."
+On his 1980 resume, he claimed to have served as a public-information specialist who "wrote and edited the battalion newsletter and wrote news releases".
 In a 1987 profile in the Denver Post, Churchill claimed to have attended paratrooper school and to have volunteered for a 10-month stint on Long Range Reconnaissance Patrol in Vietnam.
 Churchill also claimed to have spent time at the Chicago office of the Students for a Democratic Society (SDS), and provided firearms and explosives training to members of the Weather Underground.
 In 2005, the Denver Post reported on fabrications in Churchill's service record.
 Department of Defense personnel files showed that Churchill was trained as a film projectionist and light truck driver, but they do not reflect paratrooper school or LRRP training.

-Churchill received his B.A. in technological communications in 1974 and his M.A. in communication theory in 1975, both from Sangamon State University (now the University of Illinois at Springfield).
+Churchill earned a B.A. in technological communications in 1974, followed by an M.A. in communication theory in 1975, both from Sangamon State University (now the University of Illinois at Springfield).